Rocket U-boat

 Plans for the rocket U-boat involved an attack on New York City using newly invented V-2 rockets; Unmanned and unpowered containers with V-2 rockets inside were to be towed within range of the target by a conventional U-boat then set up and launched from its gyro-stabilized platform.
 With thoughts of hitting targets in the United States and in the United Kingdom, a 32 m-long container of 500-tons displacement was to be towed behind a submerged U-boat.
 The evacuation of Peenemünde in February 1945 brought an end to these developments.
 There are no records that these were tested with a rocket launch before Germany's final defeat.
 It is the forerunner and basis of modern ballistic missile submarines.
-The idea of launching V2-rockets from canisters towed across the Atlantic Ocean by U-boats was testament to the advanced and futuristic weapons programmes that were pursued by the German military which would eventually become the basis for several modern weapons systems.

 After the war, the United States and the Soviet Union continued these projects with the assistance of captured German scientists.
-The US Navy fired Republic-Ford JB2 flying bombs – reversed-engineered versions of the German V-1 flying bomb – from submarines USS Cusk (SS-348) and USS Carbonero (SS-337) in a series of successful tests between 1947 and 1951.
+The US Navy fired Republic-Ford JB-2 flying bombs – reverse engineered versions of the German V-1 flying bomb – from submarines USS Cusk (SS-348) and USS Carbonero (SS-337) in a series of successful tests between 1947 and 1951.
 During Operation Sandy, a German V-2 rocket seized by the US Army was launched from the upper deck of the aircraft carrier USS Midway (CV-41) on September 6, 1947.
 In the Soviet Union, German scientists contributed to the development of GOLEM-1, a liquid-fueled rocket based on the V-2 rocket design and designed to be launched from a submarine-towed capsule.